athomasliz/Notesaurus/docs/java/core.md

 1. Enhancement to reduce boilerplate code by introducing implicit type casting.
 1. From the above example, *dog* is the **pattern variable**.
 1. Avoid potential ClassCastException because type casting is performed only if the instanceof statement is true.
-1. Bad practice to reassign the pattern variable.
+1. It is a bad practice to reassign the pattern variable.
 Prevent reassignment by `final` modifier.
-    ```java title='Bad practice to reassign the pattern variable'
+    ```java
     if(baobao instanceof Dog dog ){
         dog = new SmallDog(); // Bad practice to reassign the pattern variable.
     }
     ```
-    ```java title='Using final modifier to prevent reassignment'
+    ```java
-    if(baobao instanceof final Dog dog ){
+    if(baobao instanceof final Dog dog ){ // Prevent reassignment by final modifier
         // Do something
     }
     ```
-1. Can include && statement with pattern variable that declared on the same line to filter data out.
+1. We can include && statement with pattern variable that declared on the same line to filter data out.
     ```java
     if(baobao instanceof final Dog dog
     # highlight-next-line